plenoptic-org/plenoptic-cshl-vision-2024/docs/source/introduction.md

 ## A more complex model

 Now we feel pretty confident that we understand how a simple Gaussian works, what happens when we make the model more complicated?
-Let's try changing the filter from a simple lowpass to a bandpass filter, more like the type found in the early human visual system.
+Let's try changing the filter from a simple lowpass to a bandpass filter, which have sensitivities more similar to those of neurons in the early human visual system.
 To do this, we'll use plenoptic's built-in `CenterSurround` object:

 ```{code-cell} ipython3
 # These values come from Berardino et al., 2017.